TylerYep/wolfbot/README.md

 # Development

 ## October 2019
-Still testing, working on the tail end parts of the game (predictions and voting).
+Still testing, working on the tail end parts of the game (predictions, encoder, and voting).

 ## September 2019